 We also need to establish your injuries for the jury.
 This means using your medical records to show how badly you were hurt and submitting medical bills to prove your economic losses.
 Sometimes, we need a medical expert to establish that the crash caused your injuries, though that isn’t always necessary.How We Negotiate a Settlement with an Insurance Adjuster

 Not every case goes to trial—in fact, very few do.
-I’ve handled thousands of car accident cases in my 30+ years as a lawyer, and I know that insurance companies are often eager to settle their case out of court.
+I’ve handled thousands of car accident cases in my 30+ years as a lawyer, and I know that insurance companies are often eager to settle their cases out of court.
 It’s less costly, fasters, and more importantly private.
 We can often negotiate a settlement for a very favorable sum of money that should cover your injuries.